MichaelCurrin/code-cookbook/recipes/shell/ssh/keys.md

 - `-t rsa`: Specifies the type of key to create.
 The possible values are “rsa1” for protocol version 1 and “dsa”, “ecdsa”, “ed25519”, or “rsa” for protocol version 2.
 - `-b 4096`: Specifies the number of bits in the key to create
 - `-f ~/.ssh/foo.key`: Specifies the filename of the key file.
 - `-C COMMENT`: A comment added to the end to help identify.
-This could be `"your_email@example.com"` as recommended by Github docs or rather use `"$USER@$HOSTNAME"` as it is specific to your machine.
+This could be `"your_email@example.com"` as recommended by GitHub docs or rather use `"$USER@$HOSTNAME"` as it is specific to your machine.

 See also [page](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key) in the `git` docs but this doesn't add much to what is covered above.